-Standard statistical methods were used for the calculation of mean \pm SD.
+Standard statistical methods were used for the calculation of mean ± S.D.
 Two comparisons were performed.
-The baseline characteristics, the time of maximal and minimal HR (and the corresponding values) of the subjects of the two groups were compared thanks to an unpaired t-test.
-Finally, the responses to the cold pressor test within each group were evaluated with a one-way ANOVA with repeated measures.
+First, the baseline characteristics of the subjects of the CPTi and CPTd groups were compared by Student t-test.
+Second, the responses to the cold pressor test within each group were evaluated by one-way ANOVA with repeated measures.
 When appropriate, post-hoc t-tests for paired data with Bonferroni correction were performed.
-Statistical significance was accepted at the p<0.05 level.
+Statistical significance was accepted at the p < 0.05 level.
 Statistical analyses were performed using SigmaStat® software (SPSS Inc, Chicago, USA).